molevol-ub/DOMINO/README.md

 If you encounter bugs that are not listed here, please send comments and bug reports via GitHub

+ATTENTION:

+*We have very limited funds for the maintenance of this software.
+Therefore we can not garantee a full support.*
+*Moreover, we are also working in the development of a new implementation of DOMINO (including other features).
+We will announce it through this (and other) channels.*

 ## 5. COMMUNITY